hmgoalie35/ComboLock/README.md

 * It is best if the user holds the phone un-tilted when resetting
 * You must be steadily on the correct number in order for the app to accept it as being correct

-*NOTE: If you overshoot the number you can't go backwards to get the number, you must do a full circle*

 # Future Work
 This app shows proof of concept and lays the groundwork for the items listed below